 Timeline of activity

 We have now started the main construction of the Market Walk shopping centre and wanted to update you on what will be happening when over the coming weeks.
 The key dates are:

 * Construction of the Market Walk extension started on 8 October – this will see the whole construction site fenced off on the Flat Iron

 * The new crossing over the by-pass is now completed - it means people can cross the dual carriageway in one go rather than having to wait in the middle

 * Friday Street car park is now fully open providing 316 new spaces with three hours free parking

 * Free wifi to be installed across the town centre - the first phase is live covering the bus station, Market Walk, Chorley Markets, Cleveland Street and Market Street north of Chapel Street - look for 'Check Out Chorley' on your wifi settings.

 * The Christmas lights switch on was a great success with thousands of people turning out

-* The Christmas attraction, which will be the return of the real ice rink on the Cleveland Street car park and event space, will run from Saturday 8 December until Sunday 6 January.
+* The Christmas attraction, which will be the return of the real ice rink on the Cleveland Street car park and event space, * The Christmas attraction, which will be the return of the real ice rink on the Cleveland Street car park and event space, is now open until 6 January.

 To help free up parking spaces on Tuesdays in the run up to Christmas all council staff are moving off the public car parks each week meaning there will be around 300 additional spaces available on a Tuesday (our busiest market day) over what was available before work started on the Flat Iron.